intel/confidential-cloud-native-primitives/README.md

 ![](/docs/ccnp-architecture-high-level.png)

-Finally, the full trusted chain will be measured into a CC report as follows using TDX as an example:
+Finally, the full trusted chain will be measured into a CC report as follows using Intel TDX as an example:

 ![](/docs/cc-full-measurement-tdreport.png)